PulseBot-gg/Pulse-Docs/index.md

 <u><b>Final Notes</b></u>

-The [commands] page lists all availible commands and their usages if you ever need them.
-Additionally, you can check out the [integrations] page to view more on what media sources are supported, what media types are supported for each integration, and how to use the integration.
-If you have a question, be sure to visit the [faq], or [contact] us.
+The [commands](https://docs.pulseproject.io/docs/commands) page lists all availible commands and their usages if you ever need them.
+Additionally, you can check out the [integrations](https://docs.pulseproject.io/Integrations) page to view more on what media sources are supported, what media types are supported for each integration, and how to use the integration.
+If you have a question, be sure to visit the [faq](https://docs.pulseproject.io/docs/faq), or [contact](https://pulseproject.io/contact) us.